 For student loans you need to show a student loan letter which:

-If you’re not being financially sponsored or relying on a student loan your funds must be in a cash.
-Cash can be held in a:
+If you’re not financially sponsor or relying on a student loan your funds must be in a cash.
+Cash can hold in a:

 Cash must be in an account that allows you immediate access.